← Back to Summit Homepage

 11:10

-Invited TBD Tobias Kölling, MPI-M
+Invited TBD?
+Tobias Kölling, MPI-M

 A new Earth system science resource: A globally gridded GEO-Ring radiance product and its application Jörg Schulz, EUMETSAT